 Marc was called to the Bar in 2011 following First Class degrees in Mathematics and in Law.
 His practice covers a wide range of Commercial and Civil Fraud litigation (including director / employee related business protection disputes) and Sports law matters.

-Mark specialises in Employment and Discrimination litigation, for claims brought in the Employment Tribunal and the High Court.
-He is regularly instructed to appear in the Employment Tribunal, and has appeared in the Employment Appeal Tribunal, and the Court of Appeal.
+Mark specialises in Employment, Discrimination and Whistleblowing litigation, for claims brought in the Employment Tribunal and associated appeals to the Employment Appeal Tribunal, and the Court of Appeal.

 Grahame is an expert employment and sports litigator with particular expertise in whistleblowing and discrimination law and High Court business protection disputes.
 He has appeared for individuals, companies and trade unions in some of the most important recent authorities.